nebulastream/nebulastream/docs/design/README.md

 A minimal viable prototype should demonstrate that the solution generally works.
 It is acceptable to create a prototype after creating an initial [Draft](#draft) for the design document.

 ## Alternatives
 In this section, alternatives to the proposed solution need to be discussed.
 Each alternative should be tagged, e.g., A1, A2, and A3, to enable precise and consistent references during PR discussions.
-It should be clear what the advantages and the disadvantages of each alternative it must be clear why the proposed solution was preferred over the respective alternative.
-If possible, argue why the alternatives do not achieve certain [Goals](#goals) in contrast to [Proposed solution](#proposed-solution).
+One should discuss the advantages and disadvantages of each alternative.
+It must be clear why the proposed solution was preferred over the alternatives.
+If possible, argue why the alternatives do not achieve certain [Goals](#goals) in contrast to the [Proposed solution](#proposed-solution).

 ## (Optional) Open Questions
-All questions that are relevant for the design document, but that cannot and do not need to be answered before merging the design document.
+All questions that are relevant for the design document but that cannot and do not need to be answered before merging the design document.
 We might create issues from these questions or revisit them regularly.

 ## (Optional) Sources and Further Reading
 The design document should provide links to resources that cover the topic.
 This has three advantages:
 1. It shows that the author of the design document performed research on the topic.
 2. It provides additional reading material for reviewers to better understand the topic covered by the design document.
-3. it provides more in-depth documentation for future readers of the design document.
+3. It provides more in-depth documentation for future readers of the design document.
 We should keep the sources that went into creating the design documents.

 ## (Optional) Appendix